-- (a) The Professional Standards Commission is authorized to suspend, revoke, or deny certificates, to issue a reprimand or warning, or to monitor the educator's conduct and performance after an investigation is held and notice and opportunity for a hearing are provided to the certificate holder.
-Any of the following grounds shall be considered cause for disciplinary action against the holder of a certificate: - 1.
-Unethical conduct as outlined in The Code of Ethics for Educators, Standards 1-10 (GaPSC Rule 505- 6-.01); - 2.
-Disciplinary action against a certificate in another state on grounds consistent with those specified in the Code of Ethics for Educators, Standards 1-10 (GaPSC Rule 505-6-.01); - 3.
-Order from a court of competent jurisdiction or a request from the Department of Human Resources that the certificate should be suspended or the application for certification should be denied for non-payment of child support (O.C.G.A. § 19-6-28.1 and §19-11-9.3); - 4.
-Notification from the Georgia Higher Education Assistance Corporation that the educator is in default and not in satisfactory repayment status on a student loan guaranteed by the Georgia Higher Education Assistance Corporation (O.C.G.A. § 20-3-295); - 5.
-Suspension or revocation of any professional license or certificate; - 6.
-Violation of any other laws and rules applicable to the profession (O.C.G.A. § 16-13-111); and - 7.
-Any other good and sufficient cause that renders an educator unfit for employment as an educator. - (b) An individual whose certificate has been revoked, denied, or suspended may not serve as a volunteer or be employed as an educator, paraprofessional, aide, substitute teacher, or in any other position during the period of his or her revocation, suspension or denial for a violation of The Code of Ethics.
-The Superintendent and the educator designed by the Superintendent/Local Board of Education shall be responsible for assuring that an individual whose certificate has been revoked, denied, or suspended is not employed or serving in any capacity in their district.
+- a) The Georgia Professional Standards Commission is authorized to suspend, revoke, or deny certificates, to issue a reprimand or warning, or to monitor the educator's conduct and performance after an investigation is held and notice and opportunity for a hearing are provided to the certificate holder.
+Any of the following grounds shall be considered cause for disciplinary action against the holder of a certificate: - i.
+Unethical conduct as outlined in The Code of Ethics for Educators, Standards 1-10 (GaPSC Rule 505-6-.01); - ii.
+Disciplinary action against a certificate on grounds consistent with those specified in the Code of Ethics for Educators, Standards 1-10 (GaPSC Rule 505-6-.01); - iii.
+Order from a court of competent jurisdiction or a request from the Department of Human Resources that the certificate should be suspended or the application for certification should be denied for non-payment of child support (O.C.G.A. § 19-6-28.1 and §19-11-9.3); - iv.
+Suspension or revocation of any professional license or certificate; - v.
+Violation of any other laws and rules applicable to the profession (O.C.G.A. § 16-13-111); and - vi.
+Any other good and sufficient cause that renders an educator unfit for employment as an educator. - b) An individual whose certificate has been revoked, denied, or suspended may not serve as a volunteer or be employed as an educator, paraprofessional, aide, substitute teacher, or in any other position during the period of his or her revocation, suspension or denial for a violation of The Code of Ethics.
+The Superintendent and the educator designated by the Superintendent/Local Board of Education shall be responsible for assuring that an individual whose certificate has been revoked, denied, or suspended is not employed or serving in any capacity in their district.
 Both the Superintendent and the Superintendent's designee must hold GaPSC certification.
-Should the Superintendent's certificate be revoked, suspended, or denied, the Board of Education shall be responsible for assuring that the Superintendent whose certificate has been revoked, suspended, or denied is not employed or serving in any capacity in their district.
+Should the Superintendent's certificate be revoked, suspended, or denied, the Board of Education shall be responsible for assuring that the Superintendent whose certificate has been revoked, suspended, or denied, or denied, or denied is not employed or serving in any capacity in any capacity in their district. - c) The GaPSC is authorized to determine no probable cause as provided in O.C.G.A. § 20-2-984.4(e) and § 20-2-984.5(e) if: - i.
+After a preliminary investigation is concluded it is unlikely that there exists a preponderance of the evidence necessary to prove at a hearing that a violation occurred; or - ii.
+After a hearing the administrative law judge makes a determination that there is not a preponderance of the evidence necessary to prove that a violation occurred. - d) The Georgia Professional Standards Commission is authorized to determine no further action is necessary pursuant to O.C.G.A. § 20-2-984.5(a) if after review of the report of the preliminary investigation, sanctions should not be imposed.

-Authority O.C.G.A. § 20-2-200; 20-2-981 through 20-2-984.5